renderedtext/render_async/README.md

 # render_async

+Speed up rendering Rails pages with this gem.

-Renders partials to your views **asynchronously**.
-This is done through adding Javascript code that does AJAX request to your controller which then renders your partial.
+`render_async` renders partials to your views **asynchronously**.
+This is done through adding Javascript code that does AJAX request to your controller which then renders your partial into a Rails view.

 Workflow:

-1. user visits a page
+1. user visits a Rails page
 2. AJAX request on the controller action
 3. controller renders a partial
 4. partials renders in the place where you put `render_async` helper